sean-clayton/two-swords/chapters/introduction.typ

 #huge-title[= Introduction <introduction>]

-#text-scale(
-  120%,
-)[The world of Gresha is a place where the sword you carry is worth more than your own life,] and the people around you will certainly try to test if you prepare for that.
+#lead[The world of Gresha is a place where the sword you carry is worth more than your
+  own life,] and the people around you will certainly try to test if you prepare for that.
 It's a place where leaving the walls of your village is considered an act of lunacy, for the threat of danger lurks freely in the wilderness.